Connal’s Great Glen Armed Forces Challenge

 “Anyone who would like to come and join me would be very welcome, either for the first 12 miles of the training walk from Bearsden to Drymen or the second 12 miles too (back again to Bearsden and 24 miles total!), and if they raise over £100 in sponsorship they would also become a True Blue Hero and would be invited into Ibrox to receive their True Blue Hero medal from a first team player at one of our popular receptions.
 Any support at all would be fantastic.”

 “I am also planning an event at Ibrox on Thursday 11 May in support of my challenge.
 I’m hoping to tempt some 9 In A Row icons along to Ibrox for an exclusive Question and Answer session in the Thornton Suite with a curry and complimentary drink beforehand in the Members Club, which should be a great night.
-Tom Miller will be bringing his expert hosting skills and John Brown and Mark Hateley are already confirmed.
-Tickets are just £35 and watch this space for more guest announcements!”
+Tom Miller will be bringing his expert hosting skills and Walter Smith, John Brown and Mark Hateley are confirmed to attend.
+Tickets are just £35!”

 If you would like to join Connal on his training walk from Milnagavie to Drymen on Sunday 28 May, please contact the Foundation for further details on 0141 580 8775, or e-mail Connal at firstname.lastname@example.org.